Hotel & Lodging Management - BS

 - Apply the major concepts, skills and values of the hotel and lodging industry to address industry problems both locally and globally.

-- Communicate professionally in all aspects of the hotel and lodging industry.
+- Communicate professionally with various stakeholders of the hospitality industry.

 - Use decision-support tools to solve problems and facilitate organizational processes within the hotel and lodging industry environment.